Hello lovelies! Today’s post is going to be about why I’m starting my New Year’s resolutions now instead of on January 1st and why you should too!

 It can be easy to write down resolutions just like how you write your other to-do lists, but making a laundry list of resolutions is one of the first steps towards failure.
 If you want to keep your resolutions, then just focus on a few at a time.
 Add and take out resolutions as the year goes on.
 Don’t rush to change everything in your life right away.

-Although some may be disciplined enough to make this happen, most of us can’t go from being a couch potato to “I will work out every day from now on” or “I will stop procrastinating” or “I will start sleeping for 8 hours or more every night starting now.”
+Although some people may be disciplined enough to make this happen, most of us can’t go from being a couch potato to “I’ll start working out every day” or “I’ll stop procrastinating” or “I’ll start getting 8 hours of sleep every night.”

 We need to be realistic and understand that we can’t change overnight.
 Take small steps and make short-term goals to supplement your long-term goals.